Hamilton Khaki Navy BeLOWZERO: Tenet’s Favourite Understated Diver

 Hamilton Khaki Navy BeLOWZERO: The Martian Vs Tenet

 As mentioned before, there are two different models of the Hamilton Khaki Navy BeLOWZERO which have been featured in films.
 Firstly, the standard version, which appeared in Matt Damon’s The Martian, and a limited edition model which was specially created for Christopher Nolan’s latest film, Tenet.
-Both these models are actually quite similar: both of them have almost identical all-black styles and are equipped with helium escape valves that give them impressive depth ratings of 1000m.
+Both these models are actually quite similar: they both have almost identical all-black styles and are equipped with helium escape valves that give them impressive depth ratings of 1000m.

-The only two visible difference between the two different versions of the Khaki Navy BeLOWZERO is that, firstly, the Tenet watch has a seconds hand with a blue tip, while the model that appears in The Martian showcases a black-tipped seconds hand, in keeping with the rest of the watch.
+The only two visible contrasts between the two different versions of the Khaki Navy BeLOWZERO is that, firstly, the Tenet watch has a seconds hand with a blue tip, while the model that appears in The Martian showcases a black-tipped seconds hand, in keeping with the rest of the watch.
 Furthermore, The Martian‘s Khaki Navy BeLOWZERO model also comes with a rectangular date window, outlined in black, at 3 o’clock.
 Tenet’s Khaki Navy BeLOWZERO, on the other hand, does away with the date complication entirely.

 Alternatives to the Hamilton Khaki Navy BeLOWZERO